-The tradition of book gifting, which includes bookmobiles, little free libraries, organizations such as Reading is Fundamental and Reach Out and Read, and other early literacy interventions and social programs have been studied scientifically by researchers in education and healthcare for many years.
+The tradition of book gifting has been studied scientifically by researchers in education and healthcare for many years.
+Practices include bookmobiles, little free libraries, and other early literacy interventions and social programs at the regional, national, and global levels.
 We at BookSpring look to this work to inspire and continuously improve the work we do in Central Texas.

-We are particularly excited about a new study published in the Journal of Applied Developmental Psychology (O’Farrelly, Doyle, Vicotry, & Palamaro-Munsell, 2018) that provides more evidence that the gift of books alone makes a positive difference on early childhood development.
+We are particularly excited about a new study published in the Journal of Applied Developmental Psychology (O’Farrelly, Doyle, Vicotry, & Palamaro-Munsell, 2018) that provides more evidence that the gift of books for the home makes a positive difference on early childhood development.

 The study specifically focused on two open-ended questions in the scientific community: one, is if babies from birth to the age of 6 months benefit from being read aloud to, and two, if interventions that encourage parents to read aloud improve the effectiveness of book gifting in increasing the frequency of parents reading aloud with their children at home.